55 Ways I Saved (or Considered Saving) Time and Money Planning my Wedding

 If you don’t, go to another tux shop.
 Men’s Wearhouse is, by the way, a great, easy place to rent quality tuxes.

 Sam’s will do all sorts of decorating for you, and their cake doesn’t taste bad (that, from the girl who doesn’t like cake).
 They won’t stack or do anything fancy, but what with the current penchant for individual cakes on individual stands, their 10” rounds are perfect.
-I had 3 (with a dessert table…see below) and they were great.
+I had three (with a dessert table) and they were great.

 Originally, I wanted brownies alone.
 I ended up with brownies, mints, and cake, and it was perfect.
 And cheaper, because we bought the brownie mix at Costco and my mom made them.
 It wasn’t too much work for her, and the overall effect at the wedding was more fun than that of cake alone.